mbrukman/why-svelte/readme.md

 and [declaring props](https://svelte.dev/tutorial/declaring-props))

-Importantly, Svelte interop with JavaScript modules is seamless — its semantic extensions to JS are localized to individual Svelte modules.
+Importantly, Svelte interop with JavaScript modules is seamless — its semantic deviations from JS are localized to individual Svelte modules.
-This dramatically reduces the costs and risks of adoption compared to other languages that compile to JS and require type definitions, a foreign function interface, or alternative solution like
+This dramatically reduces the costs and risks of adoption compared to other languages that compile to JS with interop requirements like type definitions, foreign function interfaces, or other things like [Elm’s ports](https://guide.elm-lang.org/interop/ports.html).
-[Elm’s ports](https://guide.elm-lang.org/interop/ports.html).

 Because Svelte is its own language,